rahul228646/DSA-and-CP/Graphs/README.md

      as it is capable of handling graphs in which some of the edge weights are negative numbers.

      Bellman–Ford is used for -ve weight cycle detection

+     A graph wiht Negative weight cycle doesn't have a shortest path

    ### Bipartite
      - Division of vertices into two sets a and b such all edges are across set and that none of the vertices within a and b have an edge between them